-7. Conclusion
+7 Conclusion

 We have annotated multi-word lexemes and named entities on a part of PDT 2.0.
 We use tectogrammatical tree structures of MWEs for automatic pre-annotation.
-In Section 5 we show that the richer the tectogrammatical annotation the better the possibilities for automatic pre-annotation that minimizes human errors.
-In the analysis of interannotator agreement we show that a weighted measure that accounts for partial agreement as well as estimation of maximal agreement is needed.
+In Sect.
+5 we show that the richer the tectogrammatical annotation the better the possibilities for automatic pre-annotation that minimises human errors.
+In the analysis of inter-annotator agreement we show that a weighted measure that accounts for partial agreement as well as estimation of maximal agreement is needed.

-The resulting $\kappa_w^U = 0.644$ is statistically significant and should gradually improve as we clean up the annotation lexicon, more entries are pre-annotated automatically, and further types of pre-annotation are employed.
+The resulting $\kappa_w^U = 0.644$ should gradually improve as we clean up the annotation lexicon, more entries are pre-annotated automatically, and further types of pre-annotation are employed.